Basic functions

 ["Tore", 1234]

-Go to Vector in the Topics section for documentation of vectors.
+Go to Vectors in the reference documentation for documentation of vectors.

 Sets and bags